-The Office of Research and Economic Development supports the faculty’s research, providing services universitywide, and strategically leads economic development activities through public-private partnerships.
+The Office of Research and Economic Development provides services universitywide to support the faculty’s research and strategically leads economic development activities through public-private partnerships.

 Research is fundamental to the university's mission and enhances its education and service programs.
 At the undergraduate and graduate levels, education is delivered by faculty directly engaged in the discovery of new knowledge.
 Our faculty, staff, and students bring their expertise to communities across New Jersey, the nation, and the world.